Ethiopian Airlines accidents and incidents

 Ethiopian Airlines, the national airline of Ethiopia, has a good safety record.
 As of March 2019, the Aviation Safety Network records 64 accidents/incidents for Ethiopian Airlines that total 459 fatalities since 1965, plus six accidents for Ethiopian Air Lines, the airline's former name.
 Since July 1948, the company wrote off 36 aircraft, including three Boeing 707s, three Boeing 737s, one Boeing 767, two Douglas DC-3s, two Douglas DC-6, one de Havilland Canada DHC-5 Buffalo, two de Havilland Canada DHC-6 Twin Otters, 21 subtypes of the Douglas C-47, one Lockheed L-749 Constellation and one Lockheed L-100 Hercules.

-Ethiopian's deadliest incident took place on 10 March 2019, when a Boeing 737 MAX 8, barely four months old, crashed shortly after takeoff en route from Addis Ababa to Nairobi; all 157 people on board perished.
+Ethiopian's deadliest aircraft incident took place on 10 March 2019, when a Boeing 737 MAX 8, barely four months old, crashed shortly after takeoff en route from Addis Ababa to Nairobi; all 157 people on board perished.
 Until then, the airline's most infamous accident occurred on 23 November 1996, when a hijacked Boeing 767-200ER crashed into the Indian Ocean off the coast of the Comoros Islands due to fuel starvation, killing 125 of the 175 passengers and crew on board.
 The third-deadliest accident took place in January 2010 and involved a Boeing 737-800 that had just departed Beirut–Rafic Hariri International Airport and crashed into the Mediterranean Sea, off the coast of Lebanon; there were 90 people on board, of whom none survived.
-The crash of a Boeing 737-200 at Bahir Dar Airport in September 1988 ranks as the carrier's fourth-deadliest accident, with 35 fatalities, out of 104 people on board.
+The crash of a Boeing 737-200 at Bahir Dar Airport in September 1988 ranks as the carrier's fourth-deadliest accident, with 35 fatalities, out of the 104 people on board.

 Following is a list of accidents and incidents involving Ethiopian Airlines aircraft.
 It includes hijackings, events involving fatalities and/or events causing damage beyond repair to the aircraft.